 Testing the newborn for hypoglycaemia

-The amount of tests taken can vary and the times taken, but your hospital will have a policy which they will follow.
+The number of tests and times taken can vary, but your hospital will have a policy which they will follow.
 The most commonly used test times are 3 tests, 3 hours apart either before or after feeding which must all be above a certain target.
 Once again, different targets are used for this.
 Some hospitals may have longer testing times such as 3 hourly for 24 hours and we have seen a couple of our Mums in the Facebook support group inform us that they do not test babies for hypoglycaemia in their hospital.
 Our advice would be to enquire about this and raise concerns should you have any.
-NICE guidelines recommend in their 'Preventing and assessing neonatal hypoglycaemia' guideline that
+NICE guidelines recommend in their ‘Preventing and assessing neonatal hypoglycaemia’ guideline that

 1.5.7 All maternity units should have a written policy for the prevention, detection and management of hypoglycaemia in babies of women with diabetes.

 - Keep blood sugar levels within target and stabilised – It is best try to keep your blood sugar levels within your targets and stabilised throughout your pregnancy, especially leading up to and during labour.
 Some mothers will be on a sliding scale insulin & glucose drip to control blood sugar levels during labour, but this may not be necessary if you gain good control over your levels.